benekastah/proto.js/README.markdown

      ```
      $ docco ./**/*.coffee
      ```

+  3. Alternately, run `rake build` to do both these tasks in one go.
+Check out the [Rakefile](https://github.com/benekastah/proto.js/blob/master/Rakefile) to see more tasks.

 As time goes on, I'll do some build automation for automatic tests and documentation generation when committing.
 For now, this should be ok.
 It's not a huge project.